 - Ensuring all safety specifications have been followed

 Equipment manufacturers may be found liable if a problem with their tools results in your accident.
-It’s unfortunately not uncommon for a construction accident to result from a defective or dangerous product.
-An experienced attorney can be essential to further understand third-party liability.
+Unfortunately, a construction accident is not uncommon to result from a defective or dangerous product.
+An experienced attorney can be essential to further understanding third-party liability.

 Under What Circumstances Can You File a Lawsuit for a Construction Injury?